-2 Examples of Commons-Based Peer Production (CBPP)

-by Nils Christophersen and Wolfgang Leister
+2 Examples of Commons-Based Peer Production and Crowdsourcing by Nils Christophersen and Wolfgang Leister

-In the following sections, we highlight some CBPP projects to point out common characteristics and to indicate the existing diversity and creativity.
-Many of these projects are listed by the Foundation for P2P Alternatives, or the p2pfoundation which hosts a large amount of material and lists hundreds of such projects in various stages, some successful and some not.

-Given the large diversity, it is not surprising the quality and usefulness of many CBPP projects can be questioned.
+In the following sections, we highlight some CBPP and crowdsourcing projects to point out common characteristics and to indicate the existing diversity and creativity.
+Considering CBPP, many such projects are listed by the Foundation for P2P Alternatives, or the p2pfoundation1 which hosts a large amount of material and lists hundreds of projects in various stages, some successful and some not.
+Given the large diversity, it is not surprising that the quality and usefulness of many projects can be questioned.
 An enthusiastic founding group alone is no guarantee for a project to be successful.
-Other factors are crucial, such as internal organisation of the community, ideas, resources, support and funding, outside interest - and a good portion of luck.
+Other factors are crucial, such as internal organisation of the community, ideas, resources, external support and funding - and a good portion of luck.
 Some of the example projects we have chosen are highly successful and well known, while others are less so.

-Before treating the examples, we give, as a reference, an informal list characterising CBPP projects, partly based on Benkler (2002).
+As a reference, we start by giving an informal list characterising CBPP projects, partly based on Benkler (2002).
 This will be further elaborated on in Chapter 3.